docker/docs/engine/security/security.md

  - You can define your own policies using your favorite access control mechanism.

-Just like there are many third-party tools to augment Docker containers with e.g., special network topologies or shared filesystems, you can expect to see tools to harden existing Docker containers without affecting Docker's core.
+Just as you can use third-party tools to augment Docker containers, including special network topologies or shared filesystems, tools exist to harden Docker containers without the need to modify Docker itself.

 As of Docker 1.10 User Namespaces are supported directly by the docker daemon.
 This feature allows for the root user in a container to be mapped